This information was updated on Friday 9 April, 2021 at 2:00PM.

 What we’re doing for you

-- Each space has its maximum capacity, based on the rule of 1 person per 2 square metres.
+- Each space has its maximum capacity, based on the current WA COVID-19 Roadmap.
 Please follow instructions from staff.

 - We’re cleaning frequently with hospital-grade disinfectants, and high-touch items are sanitised after each use.

 - We’ve provided hand sanitisers at the entry, bathrooms and at various places throughout the building.